 Drams will be served in the Long Gallery where I have the pleasure of sharing whisky from some of the Macpherson-Grant family’s private casks

 For those with a desire to know more about what we do and a wish to perhaps take part, this visit allows for just that.
 Along with the key aspects of the Distillery Tour, we will have the opportunity to meet and talk with the team about their time in the industry.
 Later, in the filling store, we will take time to sample our New Make Spirit together with the chance to fill a cask.
 Concluding your time at the distillery, we will relax and take our drams in the Club Room.
 We do not rush, so please allow 3½ to 4 hours for this visit.
 This experience is limited to 6 guests.

 Due to the nature of our distillery, and the fact that we are one of only a handful who use a fully manual process, we are able to offer a very special day to those who want to expand their whisky making knowledge.
 This is not a tour and tasting, rather a full day getting as close to traditional methods and attitudes as possible.

 This experience allows you to get you fully “hands on” at the distillery and spend the day working with us to understand what is involved in creating our new make spirit.
 Covering everything from Milling to Warehousing and all aspects in between, your time here will be a practical one.
-Working one to one with Colin, Phillip and Mike, no matter how much you know about whisky, you will certainly learn something new.
+Working one to one with Colin, Ian and Davey, no matter how much you know about whisky, you will certainly learn something new.
 Your day will start at 8.00am and will finish around 4.00pm.
 Lunch is included and, to ensure you get the most out of your time with us, we limit this experience to a maximum of just two guests on any day.